Image from the 2016 Warrington Mealpack

 To register as a volunteer visit the our Rise Against Hunger Eventbrite Page

 The meal packing will take place on Saturday 14th April 2018.
 We need pledges of either

 · volunteers to cover 2 or 4 hour packing shifts.

-Each attendee is asked to bring a food item (like tinned beans, tineed / packet soup, pasta etc) for distribution to local food banks within our district.
+Each attendee is also asked to bring a food item (like tinned beans, tinned / packet soup, pasta etc) for distribution to local food banks within our district.

 We would welcome involvement from Rotary Clubs in the North West and can come and talk to your club about how to get involved.

 This is an ideal team building event for local businesses, with employees who want to get involved in a hands on humanitarian project.
 Donations can also be made via our BT mydonate event page

 The event is open to volunteers from Church groups, Youth organisations, Community groups, Clubs and Service organisations.
 Individual volunteers and family groups are also very welcome to join us